-What makes your solution innovative? {Word limit = 500}
+What makes your solution innovative? {Word limit = 300}

 Describe how your solution approaches the problem in a new or significantly improved way.
+How is it distinct from others using a similar technology or approach?
 How could it catalyze broader positive impacts from others in this space?
 How could it change the market/landscape?

-Describe in simple terms how and why you expect your solution to have an impact on the problem $\{Word\ limit = 500\}$
+Describe in simple terms how and why you expect your solution to have an impact on the problem. {Word limit = 300}